 The Brotherhood of Shinsei does not have a matching Clan Alignment keyword for Personalities.
 Personalities with the "Monk" keyword are aligned to this Clan, and "Monk", on Personalities, is a Clan Alignment keyword.

 -Hare Clan and Imperial (Personalities with these Clan Alignments are identified by the "Hare Clan" and "Imperial" keywords respectively)

 Hare Clan and Imperial are only Clans while Shiro Usagi or Journey's End Keep Experienced are in play (respectively again), per those Strongholds' traits.
 While such a Stronghold not in play, Hare Clan and Imperial Personalities with no other Clan Alignment should be treated as Unaligned Personalities, and game elements that look for a Clan Alignment, or ask you to name one, do not interact with a card with the "Hare Clan" or "Imperial" keyword.

 -Shadowlands Horde (No Personalities have or can gain this Clan Alignment; "Shadowlands" by itself is not a Clan Alignment keyword)

 The Shadowlands Horde is special in that only players and Strongholds have that Clan Alignment.
 Personalities cannot have that Clan Alignment, and this Rule is not one that can be overcome by contradictory card effects.

-There are presently seven cards that may not be played in Legacy Format decks.
+There are presently eight cards that may not be played in Legacy Format decks.

 Breach of Etiquette (Strategy)